grantcarthew/start-prototype/docs/cli/start-task.md

 start task code               # Ambiguous: interactive picker or error
 ```

 Tasks can be downloaded from the GitHub catalog on first use, cached locally for offline use, and added to your configuration automatically.
-See [DR-038](../design/design-records/dr-038-flag-value-resolution.md) for full resolution algorithm.

 **Task components:**